 Welcome!

-We are so close to completing the Firecircle program!
-The business plan and last modules take the longest, but this program is so worth the investment as it will guide Medieval Manor’s path in the short and long term.
+We just have the business plan remaining to complete in the Firecircle Program.
+It is so worth the investment as it will guide Medieval Manor’s path in the short and long term.
 If you are considering starting a new business in the tourism sector, have an Indigenous led or rural-type business, consider this program.

 If you have a group interested in having us run a workshop or hike for you at your location or ours, or are looking for some consultation regarding a planting project, by all means, contact us to arrange something.
 We do not take any deposits until we know it’s a go, and we can always change dates if required.